MileHacker Logo

 • Support businesses that treat their employees fairly.

-• Consider donating to reputable local charities or non-profit organizations.
+• Consider donating to reliable local non-profits or non-profit organizations.

 Respectful Interaction

 Syracuse embraces its history, including the Erie Canal, salt industry, and abolitionist past.
 Show respect for historic sites, museums, and monuments.
-Learn on the subject of the region's diverse heritage, including the Onondaga Nation.
+Learn about the region's diverse heritage, including the Onondaga Nation.

 Interaction Guidelines